Sending in records

 Location and visit details

-Location names should be based on those on the OS map, and you should prefix the name with the town, village or general area to ensure that nearby sites are grouped together in any list.
+Location names should be based on those on the OS map, and you should prefix the name with the town, village or general area to ensure that related sites are grouped together in any alphabetical list.
+Hills, crags and woodlands usually have a local name shown on the large scale map, and churchyard names should include the dedication if there is one.
 Please be as precise as you can, we can always remove detail if you supply too much.
-Churchyard names should include the dedication, and hills, crags and woodlands usually have a local name shown on the large scale map.

 Grid references should be input in alphanumeric form, e.g. NY672856 and given to at least 1km accuracy (e.g. NY6785).